ePages-de/epages-docs/_posts/2017/2017-10-05-codetalks-2017-back-on-the-big-screen.md

 }
 </style>

-Recently it was time again for popcorn, nachos and code.
+Recently, it was again time for popcorn, nachos, and code.
 Code.talks is back on the big screen at Cinemaxx Dammtor after they tried Kampnagel last year.
-As a result code.talks had to shrink to 1.700 people from 1.900 last year, which is still 200 people more than two years ago.
+As a result, code.talks had to shrink to 1.700 people from 1.900 last year, which is still 200 people more than two years ago.

 And yes - again it proved that a cinema is a pretty neat location for a software development conference.
 It seems that cosy seats, popcorn, and nachos are things that most of the attendees seemed comfortable with.